 |The Battle of Midway: Visual Research|

-The main problem associated with a study of such complex battles as the Battle of Midway is that a variety of important spaced-apart events tooke place virtually simultaneously.
-Another problem consists in a great number of constantly moving “characters”, whose mutual arrangement and number at a particular moment of time is very difficult to keep in mind.
-Of course, maps and charts are of some real help in either case, but what they offer is just a general picture of the whole battle, and not a mutual disposition of units at particular moment of time.
+The main problem associated with a study of such complex battles as the Battle of Midway is that a variety of important spaced-apart events took place virtually simultaneously.
+Another problem consists of a great number of constantly moving “characters”, whose mutual arrangement and number at a particular moment of time are very difficult to keep in mind.
+Of course, maps and charts are of some real help in either case, but what they offer is just a general picture of the whole battle and not a mutual disposition of units at the particular moment of time.

 |Updated: January 10, 2017|